 Anticipated project products

-This project will provide evidence for the wider business case that attracts, guides and evaluates non-government investment into ICNRM enterprises.
-It will do this through generating:
+This project is providing evidence for the wider business case that attracts, guides and evaluates non-government investment into ICNRM enterprises.
+It is doing this through generating:

 The project complements related research initiatives that address government investor priorities.
 This includes the assessment of fee-for-service impacts and the multiple benefits of Indigenous land and sea management programs.
 Supporting ICNRM agencies and their activities also contributes to wider strategic initiatives such as northern development.